MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/model-date-table.md

 ## Generate with DAX

 You can generate a date table in your model by creating a calculated table using either the [CALENDAR](/dax/calendar-function-dax) or [CALENDARAUTO](/dax/calendarauto-function-dax) DAX functions.
 Each function returns a single-column table of dates.
-You can then extend the calculated table with calculated columns to support the known date interval filtering and grouping requirements.
+You can then extend the calculated table with calculated columns to support your date interval filtering and grouping requirements.

 - Use the **CALENDAR** function when you want to define a date range.
 You pass in two values: the start date and end date.
 These values can be defined by other DAX functions, like `MIN(Sales[OrderDate])` or `MAX(Sales[OrderDate])`.
 - Use the **CALENDARAUTO** function when you want the date range to automatically encompass all dates stored in the model.
 You can pass in a single optional parameter that's the end month of the year (if your year is a calendar year, which ends in December, you don't need to pass in a value).
-It's a helpful function, because it ensures that full years of dates are returned.
-What's more, you don't need to manage extending the table to future years: When a data refresh completes it triggers the recalculation of the table.
+It's a helpful function, because it ensures that full years of dates are returned—it's a requirement for a marked date table.
+What's more, you don't need to manage extending the table to future years: When a data refresh completes, it triggers the recalculation of the table.
 A recalculation will automatically extend the table's date range when dates for a new year are loaded into the model.

 ## Clone with DAX

 When your model already has a date table and you need an additional date table, you can easily clone the existing date table.
 It's the case when date is a [role playing dimension](star-schema.md#role-playing-dimensions).
-You clone a table by creating a calculated table.
+You can clone a table by creating a calculated table.
 The calculated table expression is simply the name of the existing date table.

 ## Next steps